Table of contents

 6. INFORMATION REQUIRED FOR ESTABLISHING A LIMITED COMPANY

-To be able to set up a B.V. we need several official documents.
-Please provide us with as many documents as possible to prevent delay with the incorporation.
+To be able to set up a B.V. the notary will need several official documents.
+For example to identify the shareholders and directors.

 7. USING THE B.V.
 THAT IS BEING FORMED IN THE START-UP PHASE TO DO BUSINESS

 If you want to start with your business immediately, but do not want to wait till the incorporation procedure is finalized, then there is a possibility for your company to start doing business in the setup phase of the B.V.
 You can start making use of the: “B.V. i.o.”.
 The “B.V. i.o.” means: limited company in a start-up phase.
 This means you are in the proceedings at the notary to create the articles of association and the “B.V. i.o.” is registered as such in the trade register of the Chamber of Commerce.

 The risk of doing business in the “B.V. i.o.” form is that a shareholder is personally liable for all transactions which take place while the incorporation is not finalized yet and the company has not taken over the liability yet.